NAME AND LOCATION

 5.4 Postponement of Meetings.
 The Board of Directors may postpone any annual or special meeting for cause.

 BOARD OF DIRECTORS

 6. 1 Authority and Responsibility.
 The governing body of TSAE shall be the Board of Directors.
 The board shall have supervision, control and directions of the affairs of TSAE.
-The Board shall identify and approve Strategic Initiatives and annual goals; determine and approve association policy; allocate and approve resources through the budget approval process; monitor association progress; promote the organization; and oversee the President.
+The Board shall identify and approve Strategic Initiatives and annual goals; determine and approve association policy; allocate and approve resources through the budget approval process; monitor association progress; promote the organization; and oversee the Executive Director.
 The board may take a position and express an opinion on behalf of TSAE on issues relevant to the profession.
 The Board may adopt such rules and regulations for the conduct of its business as are deemed advisable, and may, in the execution of the powers granted, delegate certain areas of its authority and responsibility to the Executive Committee.

 6.3 Term of Office and Manner of Election.
 Elected Directors, except the four (4) Officers, shall be elected for three (3) year terms.
 The Chair, Chair-Elect, Immediate Past Chair and Directors shall be introduced at TSAE’s annual meeting and shall continue in office until their successors are elected, in accordance to Nomination procedures in Section 6.
 4.

 The Immediate Past Chair shall remain on the Board for one (1) year following the installation of the new Chair.